Google Algo Updates and More – A Complete List of Changes that Could Affect Your Site’s Traffic

 March 2022 Google updates and dates of significant SERP turbulence:

-- March 23, 2022 (and still rolling out) – Google released their third product reviews update.
+- March 23, 2022 – Google released their third product reviews update.
 Here is their announcement.
 Marie discusses this update in episode 229 of the SNYCU newsletter.
+This update finished rolling out on April 11, 2022.

 - March 3-4, 2022 – Significant shifts seen in the search results.
 Some wondered if these changes could be connected to the end of the rollout of the Page Experience update (Feb 22-Mar 3.)
 We do not think this is the case.
 SER article on this possible update